Vehicle registration plates of Germany: Procedures

 When owners choose to deregister their vehicle, the officer at the local authority will want to see the licence plates with defaced seals on them as proof that the plate can no longer be used in public.
-For this purpose, special machines are available for use at the registration office.
+For this purpose, scratching tools are available for use at the registration office.
 Once defaced, the plates may only be used legally on public roads for one return journey to the owner's residence.
 If a vehicle is to be deregistered and a new one registered to the same owner, it is possible to swap the licence plate from old to new within the same process.
 Documentation and fees are necessary nonetheless, and neither vehicle should be used to reach the authority, as the assignment of the number changes by the minute.

 It is general practice for owners to deregister their vehicles when selling them, typically when a sale is agreed.
 A sales contract is highly recommended, and various forms are available online for free.
 A seller may hand over their vehicle with valid licence plates and papers still in their name to the new owner, and the owner will complete the registration transfer to their name.
 In a scenario without a proper sales contract, the seller may become liable when the buyer commits traffic violations or even criminal acts related to the car or plates.
 It is generally not recommended to sell used cars with licence plates.

 A car whose owner has not paid their insurance premium and is reported to the police by the insurance company may get entstempelt, unstamped when found in a public place.
 The police will remove the official seal using a scratching tool like a screwdriver, leaving the plate without a valid seal.
 This renders the vehicle illegal to be used, or to be left in a public place, unless the insurance premium is paid and plates are fitted with a new official seal.
 A one-time journey to the relevant registration authorities is permitted to have the seal reinstated, once insurance is restored.